 The Scorpion XL is designed for sumo robots, ant and beetle weight combat robots and other small

 robots such as firefighting robots, maze solvers and carpet rovers.
-It may be used on robots up to
+It may be used on scooters, and robots up to

 as much as 30 pounds or more as long as the motor current limits are respected.

 The built-in drive and mixing functions allow an all-in-one solution for

 small robots and other loads.